 What are urinary tract infections (UTIs)?

 Urinary tract infections are a serious, but common, health problem that affects millions of people each year.
-With the reason remaining unclear, women are especially prone to urinary tract infections.
+Women are especially prone to urinary tract infections.

 What causes urinary tract infections?

 Normal urine is sterile and contains fluids, salts, and waste products.
 It is free of bacteria, viruses, and fungi.
 An infection occurs when microorganisms, usually bacteria from the digestive tract, cling to the opening of the urethra, the hollow tube that carries urine from the bladder to the outside of the body, and begin to multiply.

 Most infections arise from Escherichia coli (E. coli) bacteria, which normally live in the colon.

 What are the different types of urinary tract infections?